wilcoln/sane/README.md

     - dropout
     - batch size
     - knowledge representation
-- Combine explanations and input for prediction ?
-- what embedding to use ? avg bart, sent_trans, bert cls token ?

 - alpha for combining explanation loss with prediction loss
 - Selective attention on batched knowledge
 - Read EMNLP paper